kraven000/Simple-BMI-Calculator-GUI/README.md

 ### How It Works:
 - The script takes input for height and weight.
 - On clicking the "SUBMIT!!!" button, it calculates the BMI using the formula: BMI = weight (kg) / height (m)^2.
-- It then classifies the BMI into categories: Underweight, Normal, Overweight, or Obese.
+- It then classifies the BMI: Underweight, Normal, Overweight, or Obese.
 - The result is displayed in a message box.
 - Error handling is implemented to handle incorrect inputs or exceptions.